Elizabeth Hall Wetlands

-The Elizabeth Hall Wetlands, a Preservation Area, is located on the west side of the river and is nestled between the Oldman River and golf course.
+The Elizabeth Hall Wetlands, is a preservation area located on the west side of the river nestled between the Oldman River and the Bridge Valley Golf Course.
 This is a nature interpretation park with information kiosks and observation points located throughout.
-Guests to the park can take a self guided tour by following the trail system.
+Guests can take a self guided tour by following the trail system.
 The trails are a combination of paved and shale and are wheelchair accessible (with some assistance).
-For those interested in bird watching you will find a bird blind with information about the wide variety of birds, like geese, ducks, raptors, songbirds, and shoreline birds that you may find throughout the park.
+For those interested in bird watching you may spot a wide variety of birds, such as geese, ducks, raptors, songbirds, and shoreline birds throughout the park.

-This Nature Reserve is also home to a large variety of other animals like beavers, muskrats, and western painted turtles and if you look really closely you may also see the odd fish or two.
-There is a dock located on the oxbow lake (formed when the streambed changed and the ends of the streambed filled with soil and sediment and thus damning the area) to allow for better viewing.
+This Nature Reserve is also home to a large variety of other animals like beavers, muskrats, and western painted turtles.
+There is a dock located on the north end of the wetland which allows for up close viewing of the plants and wildlife making their homes in the pond.

-There are a few rules associated with designated nature reserve:
+There are a few rules associated with visiting preservation areas:

 Entrance located just off Bridge Drive

 Other Nearby Parks

 910 4 Avenue South

 Lethbridge, AB T1J 0P6

 or 403-320-3111 (if outside of Lethbridge)